SJ-1407/Project_1/README.md

 4. Create a folder named "templates"
    1. Move all the filed with ".html" extension inside templates

  After creating the folders and moving all files as per the instructions follow the below instructions.
+ You can look at the screenshot images for reference.

 Instructions to run the server
 1. cd into the current folder